MorineZ/Skeleton2Mask/README.md

 # Skeleton2Mask
-Skeleton2Mask: Sparsely-supervised airway segmentation method with  a novel skeleton-level annotation The code is coming soon..。
+Skeleton2Mask: Sparsely-supervised airway segmentation method with  a novel skeleton-level annotation The code is coming soon...